johan162/hpdf_table/docs/GettingStarted.md

      ```
     or it can be done using the analog of specifying the labels in an array using the function `hpdftbl_set_labels()`.

-3. In addition there is one more key setting and that is whether the left cell border should be the whole cell or just the lable height as was shown in **Figure 4.** above.
+3. In addition, there is one more key setting and that is whether the left cell border should be the whole cell
+or just the table height as was shown in **Figure 4.** above.
 This option is specified with ` hpdftbl_use_labelgrid()`.
-By defaullt the left border is from top to bottom.
-The differenceies between the two variants is shown in **Figure 5.** below.
+4. By default, the left border is from top to bottom.
+The differences between the two variants is shown in **Figure 5.** below.
 ![Figure 5 - tut_ex03.png](screenshots/labelGrid_TF_small.png)
 ***Figure 5:*** *The two variants of left cell border with labels.*